 The Ortlieb Sport-Roller and Back-Roller Plus/Classic panniers above are available in a further variation: Pro.

 What makes them ‘professional’?
 They’re bigger.
 Instead of 40 litres per pair, you get a whopping 70 litres of capacity.

 Can your rack handle that amount of weight?
 Does your bike have enough heel clearance?
 Do you need an extra 30 litres of pannier space?

 Truth is, the people who’d benefit most from these panniers would be tandem riders (which is who they’re made for), and perhaps people biking in deep winter.
-The rest of us can just strap an extra 30-litre drybag to the rear rack and only fill it when necessary.
+The rest of us can just strap a 30-litre drybag to the rear rack and only fill it when necessary.

 Carradice’s Super C range is a classic line of British hand-made bags and panniers, the designs changing little in decades.
 (I’ve had a pair of the rear panniers hanging off my own touring bike for 12 years and counting.)